Suspicions (Star Trek: The Next Generation): Plot

 Dr. Crusher discusses how unusual this seems with Captain Jean-Luc Picard (Patrick Stewart).
 She is determined to perform an autopsy, but the captain informs her that it is out of the question, as the family insists the body not be desecrated before they can perform the Ferengi death ritual.
 Frustrated, Dr. Crusher decides to perform an investigation.
 She confronts Christopher (John S. Ragin) and T'Pan (Joan Stuart Morris), and Christopher becomes incensed.
 Eventually, he mentions that Kurak (Tricia O'Neil) and Reyga had a fiery argument.
 Dr. Crusher then confronts the Klingon scientist, much to her own peril.
 As she determines Kurak also did not murder Reyga, she finds herself stumped and her confidence faltering.
 Knowing she will be disobeying a direct order, she performs an autopsy on Reyga, and finds nothing.
-She informs Picard who is forced to relieve her of duty.
+She informs Picard, who is forced to relieve her of duty.

 In the present, Guinan encourages her to continue her investigation, as she has nothing left to lose.
 Commander William Riker (Jonathan Frakes) warns her not to do anything "foolish".
 Despite this, Crusher takes Dr. Reyga's shuttle into the star herself.
 Picard urges her to come back, but to no avail.
-In the shuttle, Jo'Bril emerges alive.
+In the shuttle, Crusher discovers that the shields work just as Jo'Bril emerges alive.
 He reveals his species can fake death.
 He also plans to fake the destruction of the shuttle and take it back to his homeworld.
 He plans to profit from the new shielding, turning it into a weapon.
 Jo'Bril attacks Crusher, but she fights back and is forced to completely vaporize him.

-She returns the ship, relieved to have vindicated Reyga, and unafraid of any court martial, she replicates a tennis racket for Guinan so she would never get tennis elbow again – but Guinan admits she has never played tennis; she was merely trying to figure out what was wrong with Crusher.
+She returns to the ship, relieved to have vindicated Reyga, and unafraid of any court martial, she replicates a tennis racket for Guinan so she would never get tennis elbow again – but Guinan admits she has never played tennis; she was merely trying to figure out what was wrong with Crusher.

 Reception

-In 2011, The A.V.Club gave this episode a "B−", and noting it as a Beverly Crusher focused episode.
+In 2011, The A.V.
+Club gave this episode a "B−", and noting it as a Beverly Crusher focused episode.

-In the book Star Trek FAQ 2.0 (Unofficial and Unauthorized): Everything Left to Know About the Next Generation, the Movies and Beyond (2013) said this was a "credible whodunnit" and a showcase for Gates McFadden as Doctor Crusher.
+The book Star Trek FAQ 2.0 (Unofficial and Unauthorized): Everything Left to Know About the Next Generation, the Movies and Beyond (2013) said this was a "credible whodunnit", and a showcase for Gates McFadden as Doctor Crusher.

-Medium.com ranked this the 66th best episode Star Trek: The Next Generation in 2017.